carstenSpraener/cgV19/README.md

 ## Cartridges

 Once a model is loaded the next step is to find one or more implementations of the Cartridge interface.
+Cartridges building a set of Transformations and Generators that belongs together.
+For example a JPA-Cartridge can contain all classes to generate a JPA backend.
+Another cartridge can generate logic, controllers and JSON-Wrapper classes.
+Maybe a third cartrdige generates the TypeScript frontend to call this controllers.
+And whatever more...

 The cgV19-pojo jar has a Cartridge implementation.
 A cartridge implements the following methods:

 ### getName